sschrod/BITES/README.md

 To balance generating distributions of treatment and control group it calculates the Sinkhorn divergence using [geomloss](https://www.kernel-operations.io/geomloss/).
 Additionally, it is set up for automatic hyper-parameter optimization using [ray[tune]](https://docs.ray.io/en/latest/tune/index.html).

-The package includes an easy to use framework for [BITES](TODO)(AddLink) and [DeepSurv](https://bmcmedresmethodol.biomedcentral.com/articles/10.1186/s12874-018-0482-1) both as single model and T-learner.
+The package includes an easy to use framework for [BITES](https://arxiv.org/abs/2201.03448) and [DeepSurv](https://bmcmedresmethodol.biomedcentral.com/articles/10.1186/s12874-018-0482-1) both as single model and T-learner.
 Additionally, to analyse non-censored data it includes the Counterfactual Regression Network [CFRNet](https://arxiv.org/pdf/1606.03976.pdf) [[3]](#3).

 ## Get started